jackdoe/programming-for-kids/week-044.md

 ## [DAY-314] lists

-Given this list of items for an online store, print the total price of the whole basket:
+Given this list of items for an online store, print the total price of the whole

 ```
 items = [